Weighted power variation of integrals with respect to a Gaussian process: -variation of the covariance function

-\begin{proof} To prove $(i)$ note that (\ref{1SP1}) holds for any pairs of closed intervals $[u,v]$ and $[s,t]$ in $[0,T]$ provided (\ref{1SP1}) holds for such intervals having at most a common endpoint, as assumed.
+\begin{pf} To prove (i) note that (\ref{1SP1}) holds for any pairs of closed intervals $[u,v]$ and $[s,t]$ in $[0,T]$ provided (\ref{1SP1}) holds for such intervals having at most a common endpoint, as assumed.
 Then the conclusion follows using the relation